 Baptism is one of the three Sacraments of Initiation into the Church, which also include Confirmation and the Eucharist.

-By requesting Baptism, you are pledging to raise your child in the practice of the Catholic faith.
-To help you to understand what you are undertaking and to provide you with practical advice and help with the ceremony, you are required to take part in a Baptism Preparation Course.
-The Course at Holy Name is led by Mrs Eileen Waddell, a parishioner who is a parent and an experienced catechist.
+To help you to understand what you are undertaking and to provide you with practical advice and help with the ceremony, we invite you to take part in a Baptism Preparation Course.
+It is led by Mrs Eileen Waddell, a parishioner who is a parent and an experienced catechist.
 The Godparents are not required to take part but they are very welcome to do so.
 On completion of the Preparation Course, you may then arrange with the parish priest a date for the Baptism.

 Who can be baptised?